grahamnewman/mjpg-streamer-for-rpi-jessie/README.md

 # mjpg-streamer-for-rpi-jessie
-This mjpg streamer works on Raspberry Pi 3 and Kernal 4x
+How to get an mjpg streamer working on a Raspberry Pi 3 with Debian Jessie OS in plain English.

 ## This repo o work in progress